Related stories about Chhiring Dorje Sherpa

 Opportunity for opportunity

-It’s the daughters and his wife.
+It’s his daughters and his wife.
 That’s what explains so much about Chhiring.

 Not everything.
 He climbs into the death zone, the oxygen-deprived area on a mountain above 27,000 feet, both because of the women in his life and, at times, despite them.

-His climbs and the necessary long lapses in communication scare Dawa, especially during the trips farther away on mountains unfamiliar to her.
+His climbs and the necessary long lapses in communication scare Dawa, especially during the trips on mountains unfamiliar to her.
 She opposed his trip to K2.

 Still, his wife and daughters are the reason he’s chosen to move with his family 7,500 miles from a comfortable, prosperous life in their home country, filled with family and friends, to the United States, where Chhiring and Dawa struggle just to speak the language.
 The climbing made it possible.